Reducing crashes with real-time digital signage

 “The system uses MetroCount RoadPod VMs (vehicle magnetometers) to detect vehicle separation and transmits the message “TOO CLOSE, BACK OFF” to a Variable Message Sign downstream of the traffic flow, when vehicles are less than 1.5 seconds apart.

-As the trial of this is ongoing the data is yet to be fully analysed, however preliminary analysis of the data is showing a positive change to driver behaviour.
+As the trial of this is ongoing, the data is yet to be fully analysed, however, preliminary analysis of the data is showing a positive change in driver behaviour.
 On-site observations at the 6 trial sites also reinforce the data, as motorists are appearing to slow down and increase their separation from the leading vehicle.

 It’s been a great pleasure to work with MetroCount in the delivery of this innovative Intelligent Transport System and look forward to sharing the findings once the in-depth data analysis has been complete.”